Knowledge Base

 WPML

-WPML is the most popular premium WordPress plugin for creating multilingual sites.
+WPML is one of the most popular premium WordPress plugins for creating multilingual sites.
 Once you download, install and activate the plugin click the Configure WPML button to continue.

 Onboarding